NEWS: STRATEGY DYNAMICS COURSE

 About Kim Warren

-Collaborations with leading consulting firms are extending the application of Strategy Dynamics principles, notably in corporate strategy, equity analysis, technological disruption and due-diligence for M&A and private equity deals.
-Consulting relationships enhance and develop the approach, recent examples including Microsoft Inc, Visa International, BT plc, Barclays Bank, PWC and Deloitte, as well as public sector and voluntary organisations.
+Collaborations with leading consulting firms have extended the scope of Strategy Dynamics' impact to corporate strategy, equity analysis, technological disruption and due-diligence for M&A and private equity deals.
+Consulting relationships also enhance and develop the approach, recent examples including the UK Government's Dept for International Development, Microsoft Inc, Visa International, BT plc, Barclays Bank, Schneider Electric and PWC, and other public sector and voluntary organisations.

 Publications